pushparajanrahul/AI-Enhanced-Rover/README.md

 - **Precision Inspection:** By incorporating YOLOv5s, the rover achieves high precision in wear and tear detection, surpassing the limitations of traditional inspection methods.

-- **CAM32 Microcontroller Integration:** The integration of the CAM32 microcontroller elevates the rover's capabilities, enabling advanced machine learning analysis in a compact and versatile form factor.
+- **Arduino Nano Microcontroller Integration:** The integration of the Arduino Nano microcontroller elevates the rover's capabilities, enabling advanced machine learning analysis in a compact and versatile form factor.

 - **Cost Efficiency:** With reduced downtime and labor costs, the AI-Enhanced-Rover offers a cost-effective solution for industrial inspection.